-I fell in love with Israel since the first day I stepped into the country, especially for its large golden Telavivian beaches, the friendly and amazing people, the vibrant atmosphere and, of course, its tasty food.
+The first day I stepped into Israel, I fell in love it.
+Its large, golden Telavivian beaches, the friendly and amazing people, the vibrant atmosphere and, of course, the tasty food.

-Before my departure, I did some research about what I could visit and do, and my expectations got higher and higher the more I was browsing the web.
-Apparently, Tel Aviv is a heaven for all vegans and vegetarians, in fact, the 10% of the population made this ethical choice.
+Before my trip, I did some research on what I could visit and do, and my expectations grew and grew the more I was browsing the web.
+Apparently, Tel Aviv is a heaven for all vegans and vegetarians.
+In fact, 10% of the population have made this ethical choice.
 I felt incredibly lucky, mainly because I had turned vegetarian five years ago and life is not always easy when travelling.

-No need to say that one of the best ways to learn about different cultures is to taste the typical food, and trust me… I ate a lot, trying to vary every day.
-I also had the traditional Friday dinner at a friend’s house, I went to several restaurants and bars, and I learnt more thanks to a specific food tour held in Tel Aviv.
+It goes without saying that one of the best ways to learn about different cultures is to taste the typical food, and trust me… I ate a lot!
+I tried something new every day and I also had traditional Friday dinner at a friend’s house.
+I went to several restaurants and bars, and I learnt more thanks to a specific food tour around in Tel Aviv.

-I knew about Delicious Israel during my searches online.
-I contacted them, and we decided which was the best tour for me according to my interests, so I took part in the one called Eat Tel Aviv.
+I knew about Delicious Israel through my online research.
+I contacted them and we decided on the best tour for me according to my interests: Eat Tel Aviv.
 They offer several food-related tours both in Tel Aviv and Jerusalem, including private ones.
-Eat Tel Aviv is the perfect balance between food, city history and walking tour through the most charming neighbourhoods of Tel Aviv.
+Eat Tel Aviv is the perfect balance between food, city history and a exploring the city on foot through the most charming neighbourhoods of Tel Aviv.

-I was very excited to do a different activity and came out to be marvellous!
-For this reason, I want to share with you about this experience.
-A piece of advice: don’t have breakfast, you are going to eat a lot during your visit!
+I was very excited to take part in a different activity and turned out amazing!
+For this reason, I want to share my experience with you.
+A piece of advice: don’t have breakfast as you will eat a lot during your visit!

 I met my guide, Ilana, in the picturesque ancient neighbourhood called Jaffa.
-Our group was multicultural and small enough to appreciate every single explanation, to get to know each other and to spend a pleasant time together.
+Our group was multicultural and small enough to appreciate every single explanation, to get to know each other and enjoy ourselves.

-Ilana had many other interesting stories, and this is something hard to find on guides.
-She varied from food culture to the history of the city.
+Ilana had many other interesting stories, and this is something hard to find in guides.
+Her stories varied from food culture to the history of the city.

-Which is the food that you imagine when you think of Israel?
-I’m sure that the first dishes that come to your mind are hummus and falafel, but there’s much more to taste, and I learnt a lot thanks to this tour in which all my five senses were stimulated.
+What food do you imagine when you think of Israel?
+I’m sure that the first dishes that come to your mind are hummus and falafel, but there’s much more to taste, and I learnt a lot thanks to this tour which stimulated all my five senses.

-The tour followed the path and the history of the first inhabitants of Tel Aviv and their next expansions.
-People initially settled down in Jaffa, the oldest port of Israel and the most ancient area of Tel Aviv.
-In front of the port, there are maps nestled into the ground which show the distances and cities of origins of the communities who arrived and established in Jaffa.
+The tour followed the path and the history of the first inhabitants of Tel Aviv, and the neighbourhoods in which they later spread to.
+People initially settled down in Jaffa, the oldest port of Israel, and the most ancient area of Tel Aviv.
+In front of the port, there are maps nestled into the ground which show the distances and original cities of the communities who arrived and settled in Jaffa.

 Exporting shamuti oranges became the main trade thanks to the excellent quality of the citrus which were grown using farming methods traditionally employed by Arabs until the 19th century; also lemons and mandarins were produced and exported in smaller quantities.